Jeep Cherokee vs Grand Cherokee

 Update: Hold your horses!
 The all-new Grand Cherokee L, which seats 7, is just about to be unleashed!
 Learn more about it over at Jeep’s website.

-Named after the Cherokee tribe of North American Indians, the Jeep Cherokee and Jeep Grand Cherokee are Jeep’s second and third best-selling vehicles, just behind the iconic Jeep Wrangler.
+Named after the Cherokee tribe of North American Indians, the Jeep Cherokee and Jeep Grand Cherokee are highly celebrated in US automotive history alongside the iconic Jeep Wrangler.

 While the Wrangler may be the king of off-roading, the Cherokee and Grand Cherokee are far more comfortable and practical for the average American family.

-The Jeep Cherokee starts at just $25,900 for its base Latitude FWD model, which is inclusive of its destination charge.
-The price soars to $38,495 for the premium 4×4 Overland model.
+The Jeep Cherokee starts at just $26,310 for its base Latitude FWD model, which is exclusive of its destination charge.
+The price soars to $36,895 for the High Altitude trim.